Naereen/web-sphinx/sublimetext.en.rst

 * `Markdown Extended <https://packagecontrol.io/packages/MakeCommands>`_ is supposed to improve the syntax coloring for `Markdown <https://en.wikipedia.org/wiki/Markdown>`_, lightweight markup language, designed for easy preparation of document.
 I use Markdown especially via my project `StrapDownJS`_ !
 (See `an example <bin/>`_ ?)
 * `nginx <https://packagecontrol.io/packages/nginx>`_ improve the syntax coloring for config files for the `awesome NGinx web server <http://nginx.org/>`_.
 * `RestructuredText Improved <https://packagecontrol.io/packages/RestructuredText%20Improved>`_ improve significantly the syntax coloring for `reStructedText <demo.html>`_, the markup language used by `Sphinx <http://sphinx-doc.org/>`_ and `the official Python documentation <https://doc.python.org/2/>`_ (and so for this page and `my site <index.html>`_).
 To be used with `these snippets for rST <https://packagecontrol.io/packages/Restructured%20Text%20(RST)%20Snippets>`_.
 * `TWiki <https://packagecontrol.io/packages/TWiki>`_ for its color theme, brilliantly balanced and well colored.
 I use their syntax coloring theme **TWiki** "Monokai for Markup" for every language!
+After testing a lot of them, it really is my favorite color theme!

 Heavier plugins, or plugins designed for a specific language:

-* `MagicPython <https://packagecontrol.io/packages/MagicPython>`_ improves the syntax  coloring for Python (it recognizes the new syntax features that came in the last versions 3.4 and 3.5).
+* `MagicPython <https://packagecontrol.io/packages/MagicPython>`_ improves the syntax  coloring for Python (it recognizes the new syntax features that came in the last versions 3.5 and 3.6).
 * `MatlabFilenameAutoComplete <https://packagecontrol.io/packages/MatlabFilenameAutoComplete>`_ adds the filename of the Matlab/Octave functions (ie the local files `file.m`) to the automatic tab completion.
 It is a way to compensate with the borring fact that Matlab/Octave asks to write any function as a *seperate file*...
 * The brilliant `SublimeLinter <http://sublimelinter.readthedocs.org/en/latest/installation.html>`_ checks the code you write for syntax error *as you write it* (Spyder does the same for Python, for example).
 Quite extraordinary! `Anaconda IDE <http://damnwidget.github.io/anaconda/IDE/>`_ is far more powerful but specific to Python.
 * `LaTeXing <http://www.latexing.com/>`_ (installable from `packagecontrol.io/packages/LaTeXing <https://packagecontrol.io/packages/LaTeXing>`_), improve support for \\(\\LaTeX{}\\).
 * `SublimeCodeIntel <https://packagecontrol.io/packages/SublimeCodeIntel>`_ is *supposed* to enable intelligent access to a program recognizing the definitions of variables, functions, classes, etc., it is expected to "jump" directly to the definition of any element of the program (I do not like it).
-* `Emmet <http://emmet.io/>`_ (installable from `packagecontrol.io/packages/Emmet <https://packagecontrol.io/packages/Emmet>`_), improves writing HTML, CSS and Javascript documents quite magical.
+* `Emmet <http://emmet.io/>`_ (installable from `packagecontrol.io/packages/Emmet <https://packagecontrol.io/packages/Emmet>`_), improves writing HTML, CSS and Javascript documents *quite magically*.
 It surely takes time to master its features, but I guess it's worth it!

 .. note:: Purely objective